amkartashov/restarter/README.md

 ### Force restart

 Sometimes you want force application restart.
-But application may stop with zero exit code and **restarter** will stop.
+But application may be stopped with termination signal or with zero exit code and **restarter** will stop.

-With environment variables `RESTARTER_RESTART_SIGNAL` (signal number, not set by default) and `RESTARTER_RESTART_WAIT_SECONDS` (30 by default, 0 means forever) you can ask **restarter** to ignore zero exit code and restart stopped application anyway.
+With environment variables `RESTARTER_RESTART_SIGNAL` (signal number, not set by default) and `RESTARTER_RESTART_WAIT_SECONDS` (30 by default, 0 means forever) you can ask **restarter** to ignore application exit status and restart it anyway.

 F.e. you set `RESTARTER_RESTART_SIGNAL=10` (10 is the number of `SIGUSR1`, see `man 7 signal`) and `RESTARTER_RESTART_WAIT_SECONDS=60`.

 You send `SIGUSR1` to **restarter**.
-Now to stop application you can send `SIGTERM` to **restarter**, it will be forwarded to application, application will stop and **restarter** will start it again ignoring its exit code.
+Now to stop application you can send `SIGTERM` to **restarter**, it will be forwarded to application, application will stop and **restarter** will start it again.

-However, if application stops with zero exit code after 60 seconds, **restarter** won't continue.
+However, if application stops with zero exit code or by termination signal after 60 seconds, **restarter** won't continue.

 This restart won't be counted against `RESTARTER_RETRIES`.